As we push for smart nations, are modern energy sources able to keep powering current data centers?

 The appeal of a cloud based DCIM is tied to a central tenet of best practices for data center operations – monitoring.
 Without monitoring, there are no benchmarks for improvement and therefore no possibility of optimising data center capacity and resources.
 The adoption of cloud-based DCIM allows companies to leverage the low costs and benefit from the data driven approach.

 How much legacy infrastructure is still in data centers in the region?
 Are they going to be able to modernise fast enough?

 It is key for companies to modernise legacy infrastructure to support the latest IT hardware and increasing bandwidth requirements.
 Singapore, where data center capacity is one of the highest in the region at 370 megawatts, is the most robust Asian market in terms of business operations, based on a study by Cushman and Wakefield.

 With the growing amount of data being generated and a shift towards outsourced data centers, companies with legacy infrastructure in their own data rooms are able to catch up and consider alternative options, as well as redevelop their data centers to maximise capabilities.

 What are enterprises still overlooking or neglecting in data centers?

 One thing I often notice are data centers that are designed to a specific rack density (i.e. 7kW/rack) but deployed at an average below that.
 Deploying a lower average rack density results in stranding power and cooling capacity.
 While it is possible to design for the capability of 7kW/rack, businesses should build a larger floor space to accommodate more racks in case the average falls below 7kW.
-Another way is to strand concrete which is a lot cheaper than power and cooling equipment.
+Another way is to mount using concrete to lower costs.